kitnil/awesome/README.md

 ## Shell

+- [xterm-color-count](https://github.com/l0b0/xterm-color-count) - Count how many colors your XTerm actually supports
+- [docker-ipsec-vpn-server](https://github.com/hwdsl2/docker-ipsec-vpn-server) - Docker image to run an IPsec VPN server, with IPsec/L2TP and Cisco IPsec
+- [Vegile](https://github.com/Screetsec/Vegile) - This tool will setting up your backdoor/rootkits when backdoor already setup it will be hidden your spesisifc process,unlimited your session in metasploit and transparent.
+Even when it killed, it will re-run again.
+There always be a procces which while run another process,So we can assume that this procces is unstopable like a Ghost in The Shell
+- [profile-cleaner](https://github.com/graysky2/profile-cleaner) - Simple script to vacuum and reindex sqlite databases used by Firefox and by Chrome/Chromium.
 - [youtube2org](https://github.com/uGeek/youtube2org) - Convert in orgmode and Markdown syntax, a YouTube video in image with link.
 - [tmux-logging](https://github.com/tmux-plugins/tmux-logging) - Easy logging and screen capturing for Tmux.
 - [tmux-sessionist](https://github.com/tmux-plugins/tmux-sessionist) - Lightweight tmux utils for manipulating sessions